ymunemasa/data-tutorials/tutorials/hortonworks/hello-hdp-an-introduction-to-hadoop/hello-hdp-section-4.md

 Notice content assist shows you some options that start with an “SE”.
 These shortcuts will be great for when you write a lot of custom query code.

 4\.
 If you have created your Sandbox in Microsoft Azure, you have to make two changes in configuration.
+Otherwise, skip this step and move on to next one.

 Go to the Services–>Hive page, click on "Configs" tab, and make the following changes: